ABOUT DANIEL WESTBROOK

 Today, my life is founded on the legacy of four, old fashioned fundamental values, Respect, Hard Work, Trust, and Stewardship.
 My primary focus is on writing, video hosting, and renovating historic homes, where I’m still peeling back the layers of time, experiencing the stories of the trades people that came before us.
 It is our responsibility to carry on today, the lessons of history they gave to all of us, a history my friends, that is,

 Built to Withstand the test of time.

-Daniel Westbrook Is available for, appearances, video hosting, writing articles, and video production.
+Daniel Westbrook Is available for, appearances, video hosting, writing articles, video production, and carpentry work.
 Feel free to contact me anytime.

 Still making Saw Dust,

 Daniel James Westbrook